Montana-Dakota Home » Customer Service » Low-Income Assistance Programs

 Montana Assistance

-• Energy Assistance helps pay part of winter heating bills from October 1st through April 30th, and may help pay past due amounts and reconnect fees through September 30, 2023.
+• Energy Assistance helps pay part of winter heating bills from October 1st through April 30th, and may help pay past due amounts and reconnect fees.
+Arrearages will be paid for primary heat only, up to $250.00 per qualifying household.

 • Emergency Assistance, in certain circumstances, is available to help with furnace repairs or emergencies.